Garden Grove, California Therapists

 The socio-economic makeup of Garden Grove is strange.
 It has some of the wealthiest and poorest people in California.
 This can lead to serious disparities in quality mental health.
 Some other factors that impact mental health are:

 - Culture: Most people in Garden Grove are young.
 More than half the population is under 34 years old.
 People in this age bracket typically don’t seek out mental health resources until their mental health issues have become quite severe.

 - Economic: The disparity between homeowners and renters in Garden Grove is large.
 With a median income of over $60,000 and a poverty level close to 17%, there is a large gap between the two groups.

 - Climate: Garden Grove is in a very mild climate.
 They don’t experience the seasonality of the Northeast, nor do they suffer from the sub-tropical weather of Texas or Florida.
-Although it would appear that having sunshine all the time is great, a lack of change in climate can be unhealthy as well.
+Although it would appear that having sunshine all the time is great, a lack of climate change can be unhealthy as well.

 Divorce Rate in Garden Grove

 The divorce rate in Garden Grove seems low at just 6.8%.
 However, over 40% of the population has never been married.
 This shows a fear of marriage from the younger generations.
-Perhaps if there were more mental health resources, specifically couples’ counseling, people wouldn’t be so afraid to get married.
+Perhaps if there were more mental health resources, specifically couples counseling, people wouldn’t be so afraid to get married.

 With mostly younger people moving into the area, it’s important for the institution of marriage that people feel more comfortable entering marriage.

 Mental Health Resources in Garden Grove, California

 The problem with mental illness in Orange County has gotten so serious, that the county is now mandating mental health treatment for its citizens.
 They are 1 of only 2 counties in California that have embraced such legislation.